-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - $\circ~$ Issued Travel Order for all travelers entering Massachusetts that took effect on August 1^{st} - Current list of lower-risk states include: Hawaii - Stop the Spread initiative extended until December 31, 2020 - Baker-Polito Administration announce new COVID-19 public health measures and protocols
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - $\circ~$ Issued Travel Order for all travelers entering Massachusetts that took effect on August $1^{\text{st}}$ - Current list of lower-risk states include: Hawaii - Stop the Spread initiative extended until March 31, 2021 - Baker-Polito Administration announce new COVID-19 public health measures and protocols

-- o Announced new risk measurement system for designating at risk communities - \circ Identified certain sports and activities that can participate with restrictions - Mayor Sarno announced his third listening session on his continued public form on police community relations and reforms on Saturday, December 19, 2020 - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
-City will remain in Step 1 of Phase 3 - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City Hall closed on Thursday, December 17th due to snowstorm - DPW continues to clear and treat streets
+- Announced new risk measurement system for designating at risk communities - Identified certain sports and activities that can participate with restrictions - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
+City will remain in Step 1 of Phase 3 - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - Mayor Sarno looks forward to leading my example and taking the vaccine as soon as he is able - Mayor Sarno held a successful third listening session on his continued public form on police community relations and reforms on Saturday, December 19, 2020.
+A recording of the webinar can be found here. - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning